jboss-fuse/application-templates/prometheus/prometheus.md

 ## Grafana

-In the OpenShift UI, to Operators -> OperatorHub Choose the Grafana Operator provided by Red Hat
+In the OpenShift UI, browse to Operators - OperatorHub :

+* Choose the Grafana Operator provided by Red Hat
-Click Install
+* Click Install

-Once installed, go to the Grafana tab
+Once installed, go to the Grafana tab :

-Click Create Grafana
-Make sure the current project is your namespace
+* Make sure the current project is your namespace
+* Click Create Grafana

 ![Create Grafana](https://github.com/jboss-fuse/application-templates/raw/master/prometheus/creategrafana.png)

-Get the URL of the thanos-querier from your cluster :
+* Get the URL of the thanos-querier from your cluster :

 ```
 sh% oc get route -n openshift-monitoring thanos-querier